 Stockbridge School Commencement at UMass Amherst Salutes Graduates

-AMHERST, Mass. - At the 90th commencement for the Stockbridge School of Agriculture at the University of Massachusetts Amherst, speakers told graduates they will become stewards of the world through their chosen professions as well as the latest addition to a longstanding family of graduates who support each other.
-The students in six majors received associate of science degrees in Bowker Auditorium today.
+AMHERST, Mass. – At the 91st commencement for the Stockbridge School of Agriculture at the University of Massachusetts Amherst, speakers told graduates they will become stewards of the world through their chosen professions as well as the latest addition to a long standing family of graduates who support each other.
+The students in six majors received associate of science degrees and bachelor’s degree of science in Bowker Auditorium today.

-Degrees were awarded to eight graduates in arboriculture and community forest management, six in equine industries, five in fruit and vegetable crops, 11 in horticulture, 12 in landscape contracting and 21 in turfgrass management.
+Degrees were awarded to 14 graduates in arboriculture and community forest management, 12 in equine industries, seven in sustainable food and farming, 12 in sustainable horticulture, 15 in landscape contracting and 20 in turfgrass management.

-Holub also noted that UMass Amherst is in the forefront of the green movement and is one of the nation’s leading universities in green energy technology and environmentally friendly policies.
-The Stockbridge School, he told the graduates, plays a key role in those accomplishments.
+Both Goodwin and Subbaswamy noted that UMass Amherst is in the forefront of the green movement and is one of the nation’s leading universities in green energy technology and environmentally friendly policies.
+The Stockbridge School, they told the graduates, plays a key role in those accomplishments.